We hope that, in this article, you will come away with a better understanding the best reverb settings for vocals you should be using.

 There are a few things that you should know before applying reverb to freshly recorded vocals.
 And among those things is the understanding of how much reverb you need exactly.
 If you make your vocal too dry, it might just not have enough volume and weight.
 But if you’d make your vocal too wet, it can easily get lost in the mix.
-So in this article, we will tell you about the best reverb settings for vocals.

 Before you apply the reverb

 In audio production, almost everything depends on the source material, so it wouldn’t be wise to expect good results after you put reverb or any effect, for that matter, on poorly recorded vocals.
 One of the most common beginner music production mistakes is to ignore the importance of the source and try to fix unfixable with various effects treatment.
 So before you even think of using any effects whatsoever, you have to make sure that you are using the right equipment or at least the one suitable for the job.
 After you figure this out, you, as an audio producer, also need to make sure that vocal performance is also up to the standard, but we will get to this one later.